computersarecool/willynolan.com/_posts/projects/2017-04-08-nightwalker.md

 approach to development and clothing production, was eye-catching."

   -
-    - p: "In 2010, when development started on the flagship NightWalker web app, nothing was hotter than the MEAN stack.
+    - p: "In 2010, when development started on the flagship NightWalker web app, nothing was hotter than the MEAN stack."
-With little enterprise experience I jumped into MongoDB, Express, Angular and Node.js and got serious exposure to Amazon Web Services."
+    - p: "With little enterprise experience I jumped into MongoDB, Express, Angular and Node.js and got serious exposure to Amazon Web Services."

     - p: "Although the clothing line quickly transitioned to using existing online marketplace solutions, the